Liora :: Ad and booklet

 A common mistake we also see with posters is the use of too many types of fonts and too many font sizes.
 If too many fonts and sizes are used, the poster becomes difficult to read.
 The impression is of a disorganized design and the design loses harmony.
 You should stick to about two font types and 3-4 sizes.
 More than that will spoil the harmonious look.

 Do not exaggerate the use of colors either.
-You can use bright colors, but you should limit how many colors will be on the poster.
-Also make sure that the colors do not swallow the text and information.
-The message should always come first.
-Colors can help to create contrast and make the message stand out even more.
-Of course, different services and products will also need different color palettes that create special atmospheres and impressions, but always make sure that colors are not the main actor, only a supporting one.
+You can use bright colors, indeed, but you should limit how many colors will be on the poster, and make sure that the colors do not swallow the text and information.
+The message should always come first, and colors can help to create contrast and make the message stand out even more.
+Of course, different services and products will also need different color palettes that create special atmospheres and impressions, but always make sure that colors are not the main actor, but only a support.

 With Liora, a sophisticated impression was achieved with the monochromatic selection of colors, exactly what this type of product needs.

-For more interesting topics about graphic design, check out our blog.
+For more interesting graphic design topics, check out our blog.